OceanK007/java_programs/README.md

 * java.util.Arrays
 	- Arrays.toString(int[] a);
 	- List<String> stooges = Arrays.asList("Larry", "Moe", "Curly"); // Use it to convert arry to list
+	- Arrays.equals(array1, array2) // To check if two arrays are equal or not

+* ASCII Values:
+	- Ascii code of 0 = 48, 1 = 49, 2=50 ..
+9 = 57

 * java.lang.Math
 	  - Math.abs()